omaxanderson/spotify-multi-playlist/README.md

    - ~~Make it look pretty~~
    - ~~Fix the /pug endpoint to a more reasonable name~~
    - IN PROGRESS: Add a searching feature
-   - Add the ability to select more than just playlists (albums, artists)
+   - IN PROGRESS: Add the ability to select more than just playlists (albums, artists)
    - ~~Get the docker container working properly - currently it builds and runs fine but it doesn't seem to be exposing the correct port?~~
       * Ports are now correctly exposed and working, but the container doesn't have the right env variables
    - ~~Deploy it on Linode or AWS or something~~